donilan/react-router-integration/README.md

 Integration with react and react-router
 ---------------------------------------

+# packages we used

+Bootstrap, bower, gulp, sass

 # How to install

 please checkout it and run command below, if you are install nodejs and npm